junxit/us-congress-bills-115/metadata.md

 - 2018-10-11 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S6882)
 - 2018-10-11 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S6881-6882)
 - 2018-10-11 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S6881-6882)
+- 2018-10-12 — Message on Senate action sent to the House.
+- 2018-10-16 — Received in the House.
+- 2018-10-16 — Referred to the House Committee on Financial Services.